mixmaxhq/eb-fix-npm/README.md

 **TL;DR** This module makes it possible to upgrade from Node 4 to Node 6 on Elastic Beanstalk and speeds up npm install by 95%.

+> Looking for even bigger savings?
+You might consider [disabling npm altogether](https://github.com/mixmaxhq/eb-disable-npm).

-The config file will do this by installing deployment hooks that perform setup and cleanup related to Elastic Beanstalk's use of npm:
+This module works by installing deployment hooks that perform setup and cleanup related to Elastic Beanstalk's use of npm:

 * Downgrade npm to npm 2 because npm 3 is too slow to install packages for EB (deploys will time out)
 * Cache Node modules between deploys